Joe Schiavoni

 Joseph L. Schiavoni (born September 21, 1979) is an American politician and judge who served as a member of the Ohio Senate and Ohio Senate Minority Leader.
 A member of the Democratic Party, Schiavoni was elected in 2020 to serve as a Judge in the Mahoning County, Ohio Court System.

 Early life

-Schiavoni was born in Columbus, Ohio, and grew up on the south side of Youngstown, Ohio, before moving to Boardman, Ohio, where he attended Boardman High School.
+Schiavoni was born in Columbus, Ohio, and grew up on the south side of Youngstown, Ohio.
+He later moved to the suburb of Boardman, Ohio, where he attended Boardman High School.
 He has three younger brothers.
 While in high school, Schiavoni was a Golden Gloves boxer, as were his three brothers and his father before them.
 As a young man, he held jobs at Catullo Prime Meats, Fab-Art Steel, and Keffler Construction in the Mahoning Valley.

 Following high school, Schiavoni attended Ohio University, where he graduated with a Bachelor of Science in Communications.
 He then attended law school at Capital University, and received his Juris Doctor in 2004.